dmarku/sneake/INSTALL.md

    cargo run --release
    ```

    **Note:** this will download _a lot_ of dependencies and compile them.
-This may take a long time on the first run and requires a lot of disk space.
-On an Intel Core i5-7200U, this took about half an hour and multiple GB of space.
+This may take a while on the first run.
+On an Intel i5-7200U, that's about 5 minutes and 700 MB of disk space.

 1. Play!